 What we do:

-Using our recycled or fully organic fabrics we save up to 2.500 liters of water per T-shirt that would be needed to produce 1 T-shirt from conventional fabrics.
+Using our recycled and fully organic fabrics we save up to 2.500 liters of water per T-shirt that would be needed to produce 1 T-shirt from conventional fabrics.
 Source: CottonConnect, 2014.
 More Crop Per Drop: Water Report On The Cotton Industry.

-Quelle: CottonConnect, 2014.
+CottonConnect, 2014.
 Mehr Ernte pro Tropfen: Wasserbericht über die Baumwollindustrie.

-affordable and clean energy.
+Affordable and clean energy.

 Increased efficiency in energy usage is crucial to creating more sustainable and inclusive communities and resilience to environmental issues like climate change.

 Energy is the dominant contributor to climate change, accounting for around 60% of total global greenhouse gas emissions.
-If people worldwide switched to energy efficient light bulbs, the world would save US$120 billion annually.
+If people worldwide switched to energy efficient light bulbs, the world would save $120 billion annually.